Anne Moehead

 Secretary

-Dr Sabrina Pit
+Sabrina Pit

-Ordinary member – Grants
+Ordinary Member – Grants

 Sabrina is an independent consultant in the area of Dementia, Ageing Societies, Workforce, and Digital Health.
 She started the Northern Rivers Younger Onset Dementia Support Group.
 She has published over 90 peer reviewed papers, including the effectiveness of dementia workforce online training courses, international dementia workforce training standards and digital training for carers.
 Sabrina was an Expert Member in the development of the Australian and International Standard on Dementia Inclusive Communities.
 Sabrina coordinates and writes grants.
-She leads program evaluations and the YoD Support Group.
-Sabrina is passionate about carers and people living with dementia having fun and connecting with people locally, and raising the awareness of what others can do to help.
+She leads program evaluations and the YOD Support Group.
+Sabrina is passionate about carers and people living with dementia having fun and connecting with people locally, and raising the awareness of what others can do to help. inception.

 Kylie Strom